Technology

 • Joe Regalia

 The practice of law is undergoing a tectonic shift.
 Being a lawyer these days is as much about being a businessperson, project manager, salesperson—and yes tech expert—as it is about writing motions and negotiating contracts.
 This shift isn't leaving anyone untouched.
-We all see it, and we are all figuring out what it means for us.
+We all see it, and we are all figuring out what it means for each of us.

 But change is hard, especially for lawyers.
 And especially when it comes to technology.